Jhon Kennedy Hurtado: Professional

 Known for his incredible pace, Hurtado had a trial at Italian giants Milan, and played a friendly against German side Hannover, prior to signing with Major League Soccer expansion side Seattle Sounders FC on loan from Cali.
 “Jhon has good speed, he’s a good man-to-man marker, a good tackler and uses his speed to close people down,” said Sounders FC technical director Chris Henderson.
 “We had a chance to see him play 2-3 times, plus some video.
 We’re excited to have him join our team.”
 Hurtado made his MLS debut on March 19 where he started in Seattle's first ever game, which Seattle won 3-0 defeating the New York Red Bulls.
 On May 16, 2009 Hurtado celebrated his 25th birthday by scoring his first MLS goal in a 1-1 draw at FC Dallas.
 On February 16, 2010, Hurtado signed a permanent deal with Seattle Sounders FC.
 He made a total of 108 league appearances for the club, scoring one goal, before leaving the club in the winter of 2014.
 During his time in Seattle the club captured the U.S. Open Cup three consecutive years.

 On January 15, 2014 Hurtado was traded from the Seattle Sounders to the Chicago Fire along with Patrick Ianni and the 13th overall pick in the 2014 MLS SuperDraft.
 In return, the Sounders acquired Jalil Anibaba, the 8th overall pick in the 2014 MLS Superdraft, and a conditional pick in the 2015 MLS SuperDraft from Chicago.
 After appearing in 19 matches as a starter for Chicago, Hurtado was traded to Chivas USA on August 22, 2014 in exchange for allocation money.

 On December 4, 2015, it was announced that he was given a trial with Major League Soccer side New York City FC.

+Hurtado joined the roster of semi-professional club Ballard FC of USL League Two in the fall of 2025 for their qualifier games for the 2026 U.S. Open Cup.